Timothy Ruggles: Nova Scotia

 From the outset of the American Revolutionary War in 1775, he stood with the Loyalists, left Boston soon thereafter for Nova Scotia with the British troops, and accompanied Lord Howe to Staten Island.
 His estates were confiscated, and he was named in the Massachusetts Banishment Act.
-In 1779, he received a grant of 10,000 acres (40 km²) of land in Wilmot, Nova Scotia, where he settled.
+In 1779, he received a grant of 10,000 acres (40 km2) of land in Wilmot, Nova Scotia, where he settled.

 Family and later life

 Ruggles left his daughter, Bathsheba Spooner, behind in Massachusetts.
-On July 2, 1778, she became the first woman executed in the newly-independent United States of America.
+On July 2, 1778, she became the first woman executed in the newly independent United States of America.
 She was hanged while five months pregnant for the crime of plotting, with a 17-year-old Continental Army soldier with whom she was having an affair and whose child she can be presumed to have been carrying, and two British soldiers, who had deserted the British Army, after the death of her husband Joshua Spooner, who was savagely beaten and dumped in a well.

 Three of Ruggles' sons, Timothy, John, and Richard, followed him into exile and settled in Annapolis County, Nova Scotia, unlike his three daughters and his wife.
 A grandson, also named Timothy Ruggles, was a political figure in Nova Scotia.

 Ruggles was bothered by a hernia in later years and in August 1795, on the occasion of a visit by guests while he was taking them on a tour of his garden, he aggravated his poor health.
 Four days later, he died.
 He was buried on the eastward side of the Old Trinity Church of which he had been a major financial contributor in Middleton, Nova Scotia.
-A monument was later erected to his memory by his great grand-daughter, Eliza Bayard West.
+A monument was later erected to his memory by his great-granddaughter, Eliza Bayard West.

 Ruggles has been described as a vegetarian for most of his life.
 It was noted that "he drank nothing stronger than a small beer & was almost a vegetarian in a society in which gluttony was the one universal excess."